LizeRaes/shopping-assistant/README.md

 - **Demonstrates:** How to bring guardrails in place to protect your system from prompt injection, SQL injection and more.
 - **How to use it?** Try to hack it again

-### 4. Helpful Assistant getting hacked by LLM
+### 5. Helpful Assistant getting hacked by LLM

-⚠️ Bring hacker in place by uncommenting line 61 of `HelpfulAssistantWithConfirmationResource.java` Input sanitization can be switched on or off by setting property `-Dguarded=true`
+⚠️ Bring hacker in place by running the app with `quarkus dev -Dhacked=true`

 Served at `http://localhost:8080/helpful-assistant-with-confirmation.html`